Do you really know how to pick a daffodil?

 Conventional wisdom, once again, tells us not to mix daffodils with other flowers in arrangements.
 It is generally believed that the toxicity of the daffodils substantially reduces the life of other flowers in an arrangement.
 The Gardening Grannies agree in principle…..sort of.
 They do have a couple practices which they claim reduce the problem.

-The first practice is to use small leafed evergreen shrubs, such as boxwood or holly spears, for greens in the arrangement and forego the use of other flowers.
+The first practice is to use small leafed evergreen shrubs, such as boxwood or holly spears, for greens in the arrangement and fore go the use of other flowers.
 Shrubs are of a considerably more substantial body than flowers and can stand up without wilting to daffodil secretions that cause the problem.
 You can also recycle pruning leftovers from flowering fruit trees by using them in the arrangements as well.
 Used skillfully, they can make exceptionally attractive arrangements.
-Tulips, in particular, seem to be susceptible to the secreted calcium oxalate crystals and, since they often bloom at the same time, folks unwittingly put them in the same arrangement …. and then wonder what happened.
+Tulips, in particular, seem to be susceptible to the secreted calcium oxalate crystals and, since they often bloom at the same time as daffodils, folks unwittingly put them in the same arrangement ….and then, they wonder what happened.